 Hemophilia

-Hemophilia results from mutations, deletions, or inversions affecting the factor VIII or factor IX gene.
-Because these genes are located on the X chromosome, hemophilia affects males almost exclusively.
-Daughters of men with hemophilia are obligate carriers, but sons are normal.
-Each son of a carrier has a 50% chance of having hemophilia, and each daughter has a 50% chance of being a carrier.
+There are 13 known clotting factors that work with platelets, small blood cells formed in the bone marrow, to form a stable clot.
+According to the World Federation of Hemophilia (WFH), approximately one in 10,000 individuals is born with this rare condition.
+Hemophilia results from genetic mutations, deletions, or inversions involving the factor VIII gene (Hemophilia A) or factor IX gene (Hemophilia B), both located on the X chromosome.
+Consequently, the disorder predominantly affects males, while daughters of affected men are obligate carriers.
+Each son of a carrier mother has a 50% chance of having hemophilia, and each daughter a 50% chance of being a carrier.

 The three forms of hemophilia are hemophilia A, B, and C.